-- To eliminate historical assets, liabilities and equity not included as part of acquisition. - b.
+- a.
+To eliminate historical assets, liabilities and equity not included as part of acquisition. - b.
 To reflect the allocated cost of the net assets acquired at their fair market value for property, equipment and inventory, including cash expended to JoEL and others for transaction costs or liabilities assumed or incurred and securities issued as payment for the assets purchased.
-The preliminary fair value of the long-lived assets were based upon values as determined by accredited independent third parties, which such preliminary fair value determinations were completed by August 2004, and will be updated as of October 1, 2004. - c.
-To reflect the incurrence of a loan obligation in the amount of \$3.0 million payable to PNC Bank, N.A., which is secured by mortgages on real property, payable in eighty-four equal monthly principal payments of \$35,714 commencing November 1, 2004 and with interest rate options of either the Prime Rate or LIBOR plus 200 basis points.
+The fair value of the long-lived assets were based upon values as determined by accredited independent third parties, which such fair value determinations were completed by August 2004, and were updated as of October 1, 2004. - c.
+To reflect the incurrence of a loan obligation in the amount of \$3.0 million payable to PNC Bank, N.A., which is collateralized by mortgages on real property, payable in eighty-four equal monthly principal payments of \$35,714 commencing November 1, 2004 and with interest rate options of either the Prime Rate or LIBOR plus 200 basis points.
 Amounts payable are reflected in the pro forma balance sheet as current maturities of long-term debt amounting to \$428,571 and long-term debt amounting to \$2,571,429. - d.
 To eliminate intercompany profit in the Company's historical inventory. - e.
 To eliminate intercompany sales. - f.
 To eliminate intercompany items that are reductions for cost of products sold of \$2,585,971 and the net change in profit in inventory of \$675,115; and to reflect incremental depreciation costs that are increases of \$88,945. - g.
 To reflect incremental depreciation costs of \$4,681 and adjust for life insurance items not acquired as part of the acquisition of \$65,371. - h.
 To eliminate intercompany miscellaneous income of \$46,302 and to reflect incremental interest expense costs of \$18,904.
 Additionally, a 1/8 fluctuation in the interest rate would approximate \$12,434. - i.
-To eliminate intercompany items that are reductions for cost of products sold of \$1,396,507 and to reflect other items that are increases for the net change in profit in inventory of \$122,025; and incremental depreciation costs of \$47,317. - j.
-To reflect incremental depreciation costs of \$2,491 and adjust for life insurance items not acquired as part of the acquisition of \$23,543. - k.
-To eliminate intercompany miscellaneous income of \$2,121 and to reflect incremental interest expense costs of \$10,508.
-Additionally, a 1/8 fluctuation in the interest rate would approximate \$5,662.
+To eliminate intercompany items that are reductions for cost of products sold of \$2,868,071 and to reflect other items that are increases for the net change in profit in inventory of \$135,245; and incremental depreciation costs of \$139,788. - j.
+To reflect incremental depreciation costs of \$2,761 and adjust for life insurance items of \$55,876. - k.
+To reflect incremental interest expense costs of \$42,330.
+Additionally, a 1/8 fluctuation in the interest rate would approximate \$8,787.